 In June 1928, he is listed on the manifest of Empress of Australia returning to the UK with his widowed mother Mary Gertrude Brown of Littlecourt, Goring-upon-Thames.
 He was thirty-nine and his mother was sixty-two.
-They travelled from Hong Kong via Manila and Vancouver and then across the continent to board the Empress at Quebec.
+They travelled from Hong Kong via Manila and Vancouver and then across the continent to board the Empress of Australia at Quebec.
 Travelling with them was Muriel Winifred Holmes (nee Bateman) the wife of Harold Kennard Holmes, whose address, strangely enough, is given as No. 17 Bowen Road.
 Did they all live together or did Harold Holmes house-sit for them?
 Harold and Muriel Holmes had married in 1905 at St John's Cathedral.
 She had previously been a teacher at Belilos School.

-Muriel was six years older than Frank Brown.
 They were interned at Stanley Camp in January 1942.
 They were billeted in A4/15 which was in the Prison Officers Club Building.
 They retired to Worthing where Muriel died in 1967 and where Frank died the following year.

 The next owner of No. 17 came as a bit of a surprise.
 I recognised the name immediately.
 It was Elizabeth ('Emma') Appleton Fidoe.
 She was one of the five European volunteer military nurses who were raped by Japanese troops at St Stephen's College Hospital on 25 December 1941.
 She is listed as an owner of No. 17 from 1948 until 1951 when the London Missionary Society acquired the house possibly under the terms of her will.